 Looking for a multi-day bikepacking trip, BRO Travel Editor Ellen Kanzinger and Digital Content Coordinator Shannon McGowan decided to see what all the hype is about on the C&O Canal Towpath with a 184.5-mile ride from Washington, D.C., to Cumberland, Md.

-Leading up to our trip, we heard stories of the great swarm of Brood X cicadas that were once again coming to our region this summer.
+Leading up to our bikepacking trip, we heard stories of the great swarm of Brood X cicadas that were once again coming to our region this summer.
 The last time these 17-year cicadas emerged, the two of us were still running around in elementary school.
 As we started to put together our gear list for the C&O, several colleagues recommended we pack earplugs to help drown out the unavoidable buzzing of these creatures at night.
 Despite all the hype, we still had yet to see one.

 Shannon: The more people warned us about these noisy critters, the more excited I became to get out there.
 I saw it as a good problem to have because it meant we would be outdoors without the option of drowning out the sound.
-I was excited to direct all my energy and focus into nature and biking.
+I was excited to direct all my energy and focus into nature and bikepacking.

 Ellen: One of the main skills Shannon and I wanted to practice on this trip was the art of checking in on each other.
 Before we left, we communicated our expectations for the trip, outlined our individual fears, and came up with concrete ways to support each other on the trail.
 We also reaffirmed over and over, to ourselves and to each other, that it was okay if we didn’t make it all the way to Cumberland.
 Did we want to bike the whole trail?
 Absolutely.
 But no one was making us do this, and finishing wasn’t worth unbearable pain and injury.

-Here’s the great thing about biking the C&O—this itinerary worked for us.
+Here’s the great thing about bikepacking the C&O—this itinerary worked for us.
 But there are countless ways to piece together a trip, especially if you want to take more time for longer stops along the way.

 We have to give a shout out to Endeavor Cycles in Charlottesville, whose owners helped Ellen buy her first pair of chamois and fixed Shannon’s bike just before we were supposed to leave.